 Binding rulings: Get customs’ official stamp for HS code

-- In the US: You can request a binding ruling from CBP (Customs and Border Protection), providing product details, samples, and justification of the proposed code.
-The resulting ruling is legally valid for that product.
+• In the US: You can request a binding ruling from CBP (Customs and Border Protection), providing product details, samples, and justification of the proposed code.

-- In the EU: The system is called Binding Tariff Information (BTI).
-Member states’ customs authorities can grant an official classification.
+• In the EU: The system is called Binding Tariff Information (BTI).
+Member states’ customs authorities issue a ruling (BTI) to the applicant, which is valid for a specified period across the whole territory of the EU.

-- Why do it?
-For high-volume or high-value products, it’s worth the extra step.
-With a binding ruling, you’re protected from reclassification surprises and can budget your duties more accurately.
+• Why do it?
+With a binding ruling, you’re protected from classification surprises and can budget your duties more accurately, with complete certainty and predictability.

-Beyond customs clearance, HS codes shape how efficiently and profitably you trade across borders.
-Set in a rapidly changing legislative landscape around the world, even a single change in the classification of HS Codes can impact your ability to clear customs and calculate true landed costs.
+Beyond customs clearance, commodity codes shape how efficiently and profitably you trade across borders.
+Set in a rapidly changing legislative landscape around the world, even a single error in the application of classification rules can impact your ability to clear customs and calculate true landed costs.

-At Maersk, our customs experts help you decode product classifications, refine existing product catalogues, avoid costly errors, and stay compliant across markets.
-Explore our Global Trade and Customs Consulting services to simplify your HS code journey with reliable, end-to-end support.
+At Maersk, our customs experts help you classify your products in a correct, consistent, and optimised way, refine existing product catalogues, avoid costly errors, and stay compliant across markets.
+Explore our Global Trade and Customs Consulting services to simplify your commodity code journey with reliable, end-to-end support, all the way.

 Thank you for signing up